Widen/locize-diff/README.md

 ### `projectId`

 Locize project id.
-You can find your `projectId` in your project settings under the **Api Keys** tab.
+You can find your `projectId` in your project settings under the **Api Keys** tab. **Required**

+### `projectSlug`

+Locize project slug.
+Used to provide a quick link in the comment to navigate directly to the project settings for quick publishing.

 ### `leftVersion`